techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 :::image type="content" source="../media/mtr-devices/voice-isolation.png" alt-text="An image showing the setting for voice isolation in the Teams app." lightbox="../media/mtr-devices/voice-isolation.png":::

-> [!CAUTION]
+> [!TIP]
-> You need to turn off voice isolation if you are using Bring Your Own Device (BYOD) meeting rooms.
-If you don't, only one voice will be recognized and heard in the meeting.
+> If you are using Bring Your Own Device (BYOD) meeting rooms and rooms audio we will turn on voice isolation automatically.
 >
 > Learn more: [Manage voice isolation for your users](/microsoftteams/voice-isolation)